istio-ecosystem/sail-operator/docs/README.md

 ### Generate traffic and visualize your mesh

 Send traffic to the productpage service.
-Note that this will command will run until cancelled.
+Note that this command will run until cancelled.

 ```sh
 export INGRESS_HOST=$(kubectl get gtw bookinfo-gateway -n bookinfo -o jsonpath='{.status.addresses[0].value}')